BU Historical Medicine Collection

 Comprising manuscripts and printed works, the collection is encyclopedic in scope, with medicine accounting for just under half of the holdings.

-These exceptional collections, which are not restricted to the academic community, offer a wide range of research topics, including medical literature from the Middle Ages tothe 19thcentury, the history of the Montpellier Faculty of Medicine, the manuscripts of the Clairvaux Library, the manuscripts of the Albani collection, the library of the Bouhier family of parliamentarians, and travel accounts…
+These exceptional collections, which are not restricted to the academic community, offer a wide range of research topics, including medical literature from the Middle Ages tothe 19thcentury, the history of the Montpellier School of Medicine, the manuscripts of the Clairvaux Library, the manuscripts of the Albani Collection, the library of the Bouhier family of parliamentarians, and travel accounts…

 The Manuscripts Heritage Collection

 The manuscript collection is particularly rich and valuable, and remarkably diverse.
-It comprises 1,000 volumes, two-thirds of which predate the printing press, and approximately 160 date back tothe 13thcentury.
+It comprises 1,000 volumes, two-thirds of which predate the invention of printing, and approximately 160 of which date tothe 13thcentury.

-The presentation of these volumes also varies; some are richly illustrated, while other collections may be austere, glossed, etc.
+The presentation of these volumes also varies; some are richly illustrated, while other collections may be austere, annotated, etc.

-Here are some notable titles and subject areas from the history of publishing and literature that are included in the print collection:
+Here are some notable titles or subject areas from the history of publishing or literature that are included in the print collection:

-- Medicine from the Middle Ages to the19thcentury: Galen, Hippocrates, Vesalius’s richly illustrated anatomical works, Ambroise Paré
+• Medicine from the Middle Ages to the19thCentury: Galen, Hippocrates, Vesalius’s richly illustrated anatomy texts, Ambroise Paré

-- French literature, as well as English and Italian works, and classical literature, including editions by Alde, Elsevier, etc.
+• French literature, as well as English and Italian works; classical literature, including editions by Alde, Elsevier, etc…

 Most of the old printed materials are listed in the BIU catalog, with the exception of a few series that are still listed in registers or paper files.

-Through various exchanges, the library has built up a very extensive collection of medical dissertations.
-In addition to the Montpellier dissertations, which form a complete collection from the18thcentury to the present day, the library also holds a comparable collection for the Faculty of Paris, as well as numerous dissertations from other universities.
+Through various exchanges, the library has been able to build a very extensive collection of medical dissertations.
+In addition to the dissertations from Montpellier—which form a complete collection dating fromthe 18thcentury to the present—the library also holds a comparable collection from the Faculty of Paris, as well as numerous dissertations from other universities.

-The old medical theses from Montpellier have not yet been systematically digitized and are therefore missing from the BIU catalog.
+The older medical dissertations from Montpellier have not yet been systematically digitized and are therefore not included in the BIU catalog.
 They can be searched for in registers or via SUDOC if they are listed by other French university libraries.

-Similarly, the collections of old periodicals across all disciplines include more than 3,200 titles printed since the very beginnings of the press.
+Similarly, the collections of historical periodicals across all disciplines include more than 3,200 titles printed since the very beginnings of the printing press.

 The Archives Heritage Collection